jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

       and boxing.&nbsp;

-      These observations I took from my time in boxing also apply to the various challenges I faced in my life, like battling alcoholism and growing up in public housing raised without my father around.
+      These are observations from boxing that also apply to the various challenges I faced in my life, like battling alcoholism and growing up in public housing raised without my father around.